 - The proper title without showing the essence of the content and/or going beyond the target audience’s interests reduces the chances of the video becoming popular.

 Don’t forget the video icon.
 Double-check viewer requests that might lead them to your videos.
-The video icon is a magnet that will attract the audience and motivate them to watch.
+The video icon is a magnet that will attract and motivate the audience to watch.
 Icons bring more traffic and views to your videos and help you monetize your content more successfully.

 - Don’t neglect the image specifications of 16:9 aspect ratio and 1280×720 resolution (at least 640 pixels wide).